Fall 2025 NAASC election

 5. Be willing to take on a NAASC Board of Director role, as shown (Footnote 3)

-2. NAASC will contact you for a Candidate Statement to go on the ballot (see example Faculty Candidate Statements).
-Statement prompts ( ~200-600 words): Motivation/interest to serve on NAASC; Brief description of your work using Arabidopsis; Your priority area(s) if elected to NAASC; How you promote Diversity, Equity, Inclusion and Belonging (DEIB) in plant biology, or science, generally.
+2. NAASC will contact nominees for a Candidate Statement for the ballot (see example Faculty Candidate Statements).
+Statement prompts ( ~200-600 words): Motivation/interest to serve on NAASC; Brief description of your work using Arabidopsis; Your priority area(s) if elected to NAASC; How you promote Community, and Diversity, Equity, Inclusion and Belonging (DEIB) in plant biology, or science, generally.

 4. NAASC will place Candidate Statements on the ballot.
 Voting will occur for 2 weeks